 • Title IX – This policy details and explicitly prohibits specific forms of harassment and encourages the prevention and reporting of these prohibited behaviors.
 Learn more about Title IX Resources.

-• Campus Security and Safety Information and Annual Clery Report.
+• Campus Security and Safety Information – 2021 Clery Report

-• Oregon Association of Acupuncture and Oriental Medicine (OAAOM) — the professional organization representing the state's acupuncturists.
+• Oregon Association of Acupuncture and Oriental Medicine (OAAOM) is the professional organization representing the state's acupuncturists.